FusionAuth/fusionauth-site/site/_drafts/securely-implement-oauth-in-react.md

 `File: server/index.js`

 It's not the prettiest function, because we have to replace `'_'` with `''` to cover the only case in which the route path won't match the file path (`_.js` strikes again!), but it will save us a ton of time, because it works in every Express app.

+---

+# This is out of place and should come after you have explained almost everything about the React App and the OAuth process

+---

 ### Fetching User Info From Express